Final report: Ministerial Taskforce into Public Mental Health Services for Infants, Children and Adolescents aged 0 – 18 years in WA

 In late 2020, the Chief Psychiatrist reviewed the care of Kate Savage, a 13-year-old who

 tragically died while under the care of the Child and Adolescent Health Service (CAHS).
 The review recommended that a taskforce be formed to rebuild specialist public child and adolescent mental health services across WA.
 In early 2021, the Ministerial Taskforce into Public Mental Health Services for Infants, Children and Adolescents in Western Australia was launched by the then Minister for Mental Health and Health.
+The final report was published in March 2022 and will inform the planned reforms of WA’s mental health service.

 The evidence from children, families, carers and clinicians, data modelling and our research points to an ICA metal health system in crisis.
 The Emerging Directions Report acknowledged that the increased incidence, complexity, and early onset of mental ill-health in children is not unique to WA and is evident across Australia and other developed countries.